Naruto RPG

 • Each Village may have only one Village Sentinel.
 They can be either a player or a chosen village NPC.
 This ninja can be changed weekly.

-• These players live at the border of their village nation.
-During this time, they cannot participate in any topics happening within the village and cannot purchase items at the ninja shop.
+• These players usually live at the border of their village nation.
+During this time, they can participate in any topics happening within the village.

 • In exchange, they are given a weekly payment of 5000 Ryo.
-This ryo comes out of a village's funds.
+This ryo does not come out of a village's treasury and is added to the character's weekly stipend as a bonus.

 • The village sentinel cannot travel outside his nation's borders to assist a mission group - Only ambushes within their country.

-• The Village Sentinel can only assist in ambushes against ninja from their village.
+• The Village Sentinel can only assist in ambushes against ninjas from their village.

 • Should the ambush group be defeated, the Village Sentinel earns the same Rewards as the mission group.